silscript/moma-homepage/README.md

-# Silvia Brown's Portfolio
+# MoMA's Mobile Homepage
-A responsive version of MoMA’s homepage.
+An updated version of MoMA’s homepage for mobile devices.

 ## General Approach
 ###### Preparation: